-Peter was FDA’s Associate Commissioner for External Relations, serving as senior communications and policy adviser to the Commissioner.
+Professor Pitts is a former member of the United States Senior Executive Service and Associate Commissioner of the US Food & Drug Administration where he served as senior communications and policy adviser to the Commissioner.
 He supervised FDA's Office of Public Affairs, Office of the Ombudsman, Office of Special Health Issues, Office of Executive Secretariat, and Advisory Committee Oversight and Management.
 He served on the agency’s obesity working group and counterfeit drug taskforce.

-His book, Become Strategic or Die, is widely recognized as a cutting edge study of how leadership, in order to be successful over the long term, must be combined with strategic vision and ethical practice.
-He is the editor of the new book, Coincidence or Crisis, a discussion of global prescription medicine counterfeiting.
+His new book, The Next Normal discusses how we can apply the lessons learned from COVID-19 to advance other areas of healthcare.
+He is also the author of two other books on advancing America’s health, The Value Equation and Commonsense Healthcare Policy for Commonsense Americans.
+He is also the author of Become Strategic or Die, widely recognized as a cutting edge study of how leadership, in order to be successful over the long term, must be combined with strategic vision and ethical practice.
+He is the editor of Coincidence or Crisis, a discussion of global prescription medicine counterfeiting and Physician Disempowerment: A Transatlantic Malaise.

 Dr. Robert Goldberg